kjolley/BIGSdb_documentation/data_analysis/snp_sites.rst

 Click submit.
 The job will be submitted to the queue and will start running shortly.

+Output consists of a summary file showing the number of sequences found in the dataset, the number of unique alleles, and the number of SNPs for each locus.
-Output consists of zip files containing FASTA alignments and VCF files for each locus.
+An interactive chart is also displayed showing these values.
+Zip files are also produced that contain FASTA alignments and VCF files for each locus.

 .. image:: /images/data_analysis/snp_sites3.png